qiime2/cancer-microbiome-intervention-tutorial/book/index.md

 before beginning your participation in this event.
 All workshop instructors agree to abide by these community expectations.

-**TODO** all sections on this page are just stubs - fill these out and add whatever else should be front-and-center.

 ## We recommend the following readings before you arrive

 These aren't essential, but they'll help get you ready for the workshop (listed